Leopere/calcom-docker/README.md

     a) If hosting elsewhere, configure the `DATABASE_URL` in the .env file, and skip the next step

-    b) If a local or temporary database is required, start a local database via docker compose.
+    b) If a local or temporary database is required, start a local database via docker-compose.

     ```bash
-    docker compose up -d database
+    docker-compose up -d database
     ```

-6. Build Cal.com via docker compose (DOCKER_BUILDKIT=0 must be provided to allow a network bridge to be used at build time.
+6. Build Cal.com via docker-compose (DOCKER_BUILDKIT=0 must be provided to allow a network bridge to be used at build time.
 This requirement will be removed in the future)

     ```bash
-    DOCKER_BUILDKIT=0 docker compose build calcom
+    DOCKER_BUILDKIT=0 docker-compose build calcom
     ```

-7. Start Cal.com via docker compose
+7. Start Cal.com via docker-compose

     (Most basic users, and for First Run) To run the complete stack, which includes a local Postgres database, Cal.com web app, and Prisma Studio:

     ```bash
-    docker compose up -d
+    docker-compose up -d
     ```

     To run Cal.com web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:

     ```bash
-    docker compose up -d calcom studio
+    docker-compose up -d calcom studio
     ```

     To run only the Cal.com web app, ensure that DATABASE_URL is configured for an available database and run:

     ```bash
-    docker compose up -d calcom
+    docker-compose up -d calcom
     ```

     **Note: to run in attached mode for debugging, remove `-d` from your desired run command.**